impartiality-facct2023/iclr2026/pages/OptiFluence ICLR 2026 Reviews.md

 						  \min_{(x,y)} l_{\text {adv }}(x, y) =\left|\frac{\nabla l(\theta,(x, y)) \cdot \vec{g}_{\text {dist }}}{|\nabla l(\theta,(x, y))|\left|\overrightarrow{g}_\text{dist }\right|}\right| \text{ where }
 						  \vec{g}_{\text {dist }}=\frac{1}{|D|} \sum_{\left(x_i, y_i\right) \in D} \nabla l\left(\theta,\left(x_i, y_i\right)\right)
 						  \end{aligned}
 					- Unlike CANIFE, the threat model here indeed is the release of input-space canaries.
 Therefore, in response to your question, we have implemented Alg.3 and share results on MNIST.
-Our evaluation follows that of our published results, albeit with 5k shadow models.
-In all cases we optimize the objective down to $$\ell_adv \leq 0.000$$
+We optimize the objective down to $$\ell_\text{adv} \leq 0.0001$$.
+We then evaluate the resulting canaries (see updated manuscript)
 						- Initializing the in-distribution sample (following Line 4 of the algorithm) we achieve, 0.2% TPR@lowFPR.
 						- Initializing from a canary sampled uniformly at random, and optimizing using Alg.
 3, we achieve 7.4% FPR@lowFPR.
 					-